Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 poller = form_recognizer_client.begin_recognize_receipts(receipt, logging_enable=True)
 ```

+### Optional Configuration

+Optional keyword arguments can be passed in at the client and per-operation level.
+The azure-core [reference documentation][azure_core_ref_docs]
+describes available configurations for retries, logging, transport protocols, and more.

 ## Next steps

 The following section provides several code snippets illustrating common patterns used in the Form Recognizer Python API.